 - push the barriers of restorative justice and create new knowledge.

-RJRN has a large membership of individuals and organisations from around the world and is free to all IARS Members.
+RJRN has a large membership of over 8,000 individuals and organisations from around the world and is free to all IARS Members.
 You can join IARS for £35 per year.
 This includes membership to the RJRN as well as a benefits package details of which can be found here.

 RJRN Current Projects & Services